 Q: What are the age/height restrictions?

-A: Participants must be either 5 years old or 36 in. tall to ride our upper tubing runs.
-Those not meeting these criteria may still use the nursery Neveplast runs.
+A: Participants must be either 5 years old or 36 inches tall to ride our advanced tubing runs.
+Those not meeting these criteria may still use the beginner Neveplast runs.

-Q: Is there a price difference between the lower and upper runs?
+Q: Is there a price difference between the beginner and advanced runs?

 Q: Is there a lift to bring the tube back to the top of the run?

-A: On the upper slope, yes.
-There is no lift for tubing on the Nursery slope.
+A: On the advanced slope, yes.
+There is no lift for tubing on the beginner slope.

 Q: What should I wear to tube?

-A: There is no designated clothing requirement other than wearing any type of shoes (flip-flops/sandals are ok).
+A: There are no designated clothing requirements other than wearing any type of shoes (flip-flops/sandals are ok; closed-toed shoes are recommended).
 Although long sleeves and pants are recommended for tubing, they are only required for skiing or snowboarding.